dpflann/firefox-extension/README.md

 - `em:optionsURL` The Chrome URL to where you will have your file for editing options/preferences.

 In the `Description/em:targetApplication` node
-- `em:id` Id of Firefox applciation
+- `em:id` Id of Firefox application
 - `em:minVersion` Minimum version of Firefox required to run the extension.
 [Valid Application Versions](https://addons.mozilla.org/en-US/firefox/pages/appversions).
 - `em:maxVersion`
 	The maximum version of Firefox required to run the extension.
 [Valid Application Versions](https://addons.mozilla.org/en-US/firefox/pages/appversions).